Staff leave management: how time off improves productivity (when it’s done right)

 We’ve talked before about how happy staff are productive staff and it’s worthwhile reiterating.

-With mental ill health, particularly stress and anxiety, being the most common cause for long-term absence from work, the productivity benefits of ensuring all your staff have sufficient time to decompress and rest should be all too clear, particularly for those in highly stressful or emotionally taxing roles.
-What’s more, when you prioritise employees’ wellbeing, they bring their best selves to work – those best selves are not only more productive, but better equipped for creative and innovative thinking.
+Given that stress and anxiety are the most common causes of long-term absence from work, ensuring all your staff have sufficient time to decompress and rest is clear, especially for those in highly stressful or emotionally taxing roles.

 Rather than seeing covering an absent staff member as an unwelcome burden on top of their usual tasks, when the management of leave and cover is pre-emptive, protective and proactive, staff can embrace the chance to gain a fresh perspective, learn a new skill, or even just enjoy a different view from the window for a time, knowing their workload and projects will be unaffected.